jmalicki/hoi4-build-solver/docs/PRUNING.md

 - Prune must occur before enqueue/decrease-key to avoid churn.
 - All calculations use the active target type; mixing target assumptions breaks admissibility/consistency.

+See `docs/PROOF_TESTING.md` for a full strategy covering property-based testing, contracts, model checking with Kani, and deductive verification (Creusot/Prusti/Verus).